Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 These yarn carrots almost look real.
 For the directions for making these carrots, go to the Homework site.
 A bowl of these would make a very attractive decoration for the kitchen.

 34. Yarn Chickens

 These little yarn chickens are a lot easier to make than you might think.
-They'd be a nice addition to an Easter or Spring decoration.
+Make three or four and put them in a basket for a cute centerpiece.